 The Commons Building is a two-floor 3,500-square-metre building.
 It has three dining halls on the second floor, each providing a unique view of the campus.
 The first floor includes the check-in area for student residences, two spacious lounges, as well as smaller areas for relaxation.
 A waterside terrace provides a tranquil backdrop to the architecturally stimulating design.

-This four-floor 8,000-square-metre facility is being constructed next to the glass pyramid, and will be completed by the end of 2014.
-It will house a 750-seat auditorium on the first floor with two smaller meeting rooms on the 2nd floor and a multi-functional hall on the 3rd.
+This four-floor 8,000-square-metre facility, located next to the glass pyramid, was completed at the end of 2014.
+It houses a 750-seat auditorium on the first floor with two smaller meeting rooms on the 2nd floor and a multi-functional hall on the 3rd.